f4goh/APRS-simulator/README.md

 ## Usage notes ##

-In setup change the callSign and use your password xxxxx change or delete filter request
+In setup change the callSign and use your password xxxxx <br>
+change or delete filter request <br>

 ```c++
 void setup()